Hyurl/enhance-req-res/README.md

 #### `unauth()` - Clears authentication.

-Since browsers clear authentication while response `401 Unauthorized`, so this method is exactly the same as `req.auth()`, only more readable.
+Since browsers clear authentication while respond `401 Unauthorized`, so this method is exactly the same as `res.auth()`, only more readable.

 #### `redirect(url, code?: 301 | 302)` - Redirects the request to a specified URL.